yegor256/blog/_drafts/_money.md

 [Zerocracy](https://www.zerocracy.com) is leading us to.

 In order to achieve that future we need to pay per result.
 This is the key success factor.
-Until that, there is no hope that those [office slaves]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) who claim to be 10x programmers will ever make what they truly deserve.
+Until then, there is no hope that those [office slaves]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) who claim to be 10x programmers will ever make what they truly deserve.